PlushZ/master-thesis-presentation/slides.md

 Note:
 - In order to provide a fairly comprehensive analysis, real-world datasets for experiments in this thesis were selected in such a way that they cover a variety of locations in the world and different time points of collecting samples.
-- That is why the choice of my thesis fell on the four datasets:
+- Four datasets:
-- i) one dataset from California where the samples were collected in 2020 at a wastewater interceptor;
+- i) one dataset from California where the samples were collected in 2020
-- ii) a dataset from the UK, with data collected in sewage across six major urban centers in the UK (with a total population equivalent of 3 million) around the same time period (late spring - early summer of 2020) as the previous dataset in order to show different proportions of different variants of the virus
+- ii) a dataset from the UK, with data collected in sewage across six major urban centers in the UK (with a total population equivalent of 3 million) around the same time period (late spring - early summer of 2020) as the Californian dataset
-- iii) a dataset from wastewater treatment facilities across Ontario, Canada collected by Canadian Research Institute for Food Safety, which is interesting to analyze because it contains one of the most recent datasets, the last sample was published in June of 2022;
+- iii) a dataset from wastewater treatment facilities across Ontario, Canada collected in the end of 2021 and beginning of 2022
-- iv) a dataset from the US collected by the FDA Center for Food Safety and Applied Nutrition, one of the most extensive dataset with more than 340 samples already and regularly new samples are being added (last samples being from October of 2022).
+- iv) a dataset from the US, one of the most extensive dataset with 418 samples already and regularly new samples are being added (last samples being from October of 2022).
 This dataset would be interesting to connect to Galaxy bots for regilar analysis

 ---